 Climate Control Module

 I can’t remember the last time I saw an E36 with a working climate control module that had not been replaced.
-Then again its 2020, these cars are old, maybe I should not be so hard on them.
+Then again these cars are quite old at this point and maybe I should not be so hard on them.
 The E36s climate control modules are known for having a specific capacitor failure.
 You can spend a couple hundred bucks and buy another module or you can replace the capacitor for a couple bucks and an hour of your time!

 I can count the number of times I have been frustrated with my BMW E36s on one hand.
 One of those times is when my driver’s side door handle broke, and within two days my passenger side window motor failed.